-Even those among us who don't aspire to get ripped can benefit from amino acids.
-And there's a reason nine of them are called "essential" amino acids: These organic molecules obtained from protein-containing foods are crucial to countless biological processes in our bodies, including giving cells their structure, forming organs and muscles, breaking down food, repairing tissue, producing energy, and more.
+There are a total of 20 amino acids that human bodies require to produce all the proteins needed to function and grow.
+Nine of them are called "essential" amino acids: These organic molecules obtained from protein-containing foods are crucial to countless processes in our bodies, including giving cells their structure, forming organs and muscles, repairing tissue, producing energy, and more.

-For example, while some essential amino acids are extra important for muscle development, others play a greater role in collagen production or regulating mood.
+For example, while some essential amino acids are extra important for muscle development, others play a greater role in collagen production2 or regulating mood3.
 This means it may be particularly beneficial for you to seek certain ones depending on your individual needs.
-For health conditions including diabetes and anxiety, doctors have had success treating patients with therapeutic doses of specific amino acids.
+For health conditions including metabolic syndrome and anxiety4, doctors have had success treating patients with therapeutic doses of specific amino acids.

 Here is more on each of the nine essential amino acids, including the main roles each one plays in the body and where to find them in your favorite foods: